snknitin/Product-Classification-Challenge/README.md

 2) Word2Vec - can use gensim to create it but the data is too small to capture any distributional hypothesis for context words.
 Doubtful of its efficency
 3) TFIDF - might require less processing.
 Might be overkill for this usecase but likely to yield best results sicne we stick to the lexicon of this dataset and the impact of non-informative words will be lowered by the IDF and the dimension of data can be reduced.

 **Final Text features :** Word2vec embeddings of the words in the sentence averaged by using tfidf scores as weights.
-Dimension size = 300
+Dimension size = 300.
+Code in [here](https://github.com/snknitin/Product-Classification-Challenge/blob/master/Text_features.ipynb)

 ### Image Data